Armasuisse

 The Federal Office for Defence Procurement (Armasuisse) is a federal agency of the Swiss Confederation.
 It is the procurement organization for armaments of Switzerland and is affiliated with the Federal Department of Defence, Civil Protection and Sport.

 Armasuisse employs around 750 people.
 The budget was 217 million Swiss francs in 2006.
-National Armaments Director is Martin Sonderegger.
+National Armaments Director is Dr. Urs Loher.

 The Armasuisse group covers many skills as a provider with a broad field of activity.
 This ranges from the evaluation, procurement, maintenance and liquidation of materials and systems for the Comprehensive Real Estate Management in VBS to ensuring scientific and technical services.
-Main clients and partners is the army.
+Its main client and partner is the army.

 History

 The forerunner of Armasuisse was the War Technical Department, which was subordinated to the army leadership until the so-called Mirage Affair of 1964 took place.
 In the mid-1960s, it was named as the Armament Services Group (GRD) a separate organizational unit, on a par with (among others) the General Staff Services Group.
 Since that time, the chief executive of the GRD is called the Chief of Armament and is equivalent in rank to a corps commander.
 In 1994 it was renamed to the Armament Group (GR).
 In 2001, the Federal Office of Topography of the Armament Group was formed.
 Finally, in 2003 the group was divided into RUAG (with all maintenance and production operations of GR) and Armasuisse (procurement and related technical and scientific bodies).